VinRobotics/vla.cpp/README.md

 ### Conversion

 Each model ships as a single self-contained GGUF.
-If you would rather convert a HuggingFace safetensors checkpoint yourself, [`scripts/`](scripts/) provides per-arch GGUF converters.
+To convert a HuggingFace safetensors checkpoint yourself, [`scripts/`](scripts/) has a converter per arch.
+Set up its venv:
-Set up a venv for converter by:

 ```bash
 python3 -m venv .venv-converter